-Camp Alsing was founded in 2017 to provide a traditional, sleepaway camp experience for campers with high-functioning autism or other social challenges.
+Camp Alsing was founded in 2017 to provide a traditional, sleepaway camp experience for campers who needed more support with social cognition, executive functioning, and anxiety management than traditional camps can provide.
 Three experts in the fields of child and youth development created Camp Alsing.
 These co-founders each brought a unique perspective to the development of Alsing’s program.

 As a 3rd generation owner of Camp Winnebago in Fayette, Maine, Andy Lilienthal brought his extensive experience and detailed knowledge of overnight camping.